Accelerating operator Sinkhorn iteration with overrelaxation: Numerical experiments

 \paragraph{Results.} The result is shown in Figure~\ref{fig:Hilbert}.
 Again, the overrelaxation accelerates the convergence rate after activated, although not as much as in the previous experiment.
 However, our SOR methods stagnate at an accuracy around $10^{-6}$, whereas OSI achieves the accuracy of order of $10^{-11}$.
 The running time of OSI and the SOR methods are almost the same, but Geodesic-OR is slightly slower.
 Therefore, in this experiment overrelaxation is less efficient.

 The degraded accuracy of the SOR methods may be explained as follows.
 The main step in the algorithms is the computation of Cholesky decompositions and inverses of intermediate matrices which are sums of Gramians.
 In OSI these are Gramians of $\bar A_{i,t} = L_t A_i R_t^\top$.
 Upon convergence to solutions of the operator scaling problem, the sum of these Gramians converge to well conditioned (normalized) identity matrices.
 This gradually compensates (to a certain limit) for the bad condition of the initial $A_i$.
-In contrast, in the SOR methods (which are all based on Algorithm~\ref{algo: FFPI}) sums of Gramians of only ``half-scaled'' matrices such as $A_i^{} R_t^\top$ or $L_{t+1} A_i$ appear as intermediate matrices.
+In contrast, in the SOR methods, which are based on either Algorithm~\ref{algo: FFPI} or~\ref{algo: PD-FPI}, sums of Gramians of only ``half-scaled'' matrices such as $A_i^{} R_t^\top$ or $L_{t+1} A_i$ appear as intermediate matrices.
 Hence the ill-conditioning of the $A_i$ is never fully compensated.
 This may also explain, why OSI approximately achieves the double numerical accuracy compared to the SOR methods ($10^{-11}$ vs. $10^{-6}$).
-It suggests that it would be beneficial to combine OSI (Algorithm~\ref{algo: OSI}) directly with overrelaxation.
-Whether this is possible is left for future work.
+Note that Algorithm~\ref{algo: FFPI} and~\ref{algo: PD-FPI} without overrelaxation would suffer from the same limitation of the numerical accuracy in this example (results not shown).
+This suggests that it would be beneficial to combine OSI (Algorithm~\ref{algo: OSI}) directly with overrelaxation.
+This is left for future work.